DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 ```
 `bcpl` (Bit Complement) flips the nth bit of a memory address provided.
 In
 this case the 5th bit of the memory address `20485` is fliped.
 Again, the address
-is not arbitrary, converted to decimal it is 0x5005 which is the address of the
+is not arbitrary, converted to hex it is 0x5005 which is the address of the
 PB_ODR.

 Next the _for_ loop structure starts and it's composed of few lines.